Darion333/Darion333.github.io/_posts/2024-8-14-TrainingML.md

 In our case, distinguishing between cancerous and non-cancerous PAH molecules is a classification task.
 The model learns to assign a molecule to one of these two categories based on its features.

 ## Commonly Used Classification Algorithms
 Logistic Regression: This algorithm models the probability that an input belongs to a particular category.
 It uses a logistic function to squeeze predicted values between 0 and 1, making it effective for binary classification problems.
-To learn more, visit Logistic Regression - Scikit-Learn.
+To learn more, visit Logistic Regression - Scikit-Learn:https://scikit-learn.org/1.5/modules/generated/sklearn.linear_model.LogisticRegression.html

 Random Forest: This is an ensemble method that builds multiple decision trees during training and combines their outputs for improved accuracy and robustness.
 It reduces overfitting and handles large datasets efficiently.
-More details can be found here: Random Forest - Scikit-Learn.
+More details can be found here: Random Forest - Scikit-Learn:https://scikit-learn.org/1.5/modules/generated/sklearn.ensemble.RandomForestClassifier.html

 Support Vector Machine (SVM): SVMs classify data by finding the optimal hyperplane that separates different classes with the largest margin.
 It’s particularly effective for high-dimensional spaces.
-Learn more at Support Vector Machines - Scikit-Learn.
+Learn more at Support Vector Machines - Scikit-Learn:https://scikit-learn.org/1.5/modules/svm.html

 These algorithms are widely used in classification tasks and can be explored further through these resources.